fpereiro/proof/notes.md

 - Some observations: two types of variables, those representing m-configurations and those representing scanned symbols.
 Division between code and data.
 It implies a system with two types.

-- Note: to represent Greek letters, I will use gA for alpha, gB for beta, gG for gamma, etc. For capital German letters, I'll simply use uppercase latin characters.
+- Note: to represent Greek letters, I will use sA for alpha, sB for beta, sG for gamma, etc. (the small `s` stands for "symbol").
+For capital German letters, I'll use mA for the German letter A, mB for the German letter B, etc. (the small letter `m` stands for "m-conf").

 - Petzold: "For Turing, however, the skeleton tables exist solely to make his larger machines easier to construct (from his perspective) and easier to read and understand (from our perspective).